Maximum Likelihood for Gaussian Process Classification and Generalized Linear Mixed Models under Case-Control Sampling: Discussion

-Several topics that remain unexplored in this work are GLMMs with multiple variance components, outcome prediction and testing of fixed effects, for which several heuristic methods have been proposed in the statistical genetics literature \citep{hayeck_mixed_2015,weissbrod_accurate_2015,chen_control_2016,jiang_retrospective_2016}.
+Several topics that remain unexplored in this work are GPs with more advanced kernels, outcome prediction and testing of fixed effects, for which several heuristic methods have been proposed in the statistical genetics literature \citep{hayeck_mixed_2015,weissbrod_accurate_2015,chen_control_2016,jiang_retrospective_2016}.
 Extending our approach to handle these topics is a potential avenue for future work.

 \acks{This work was supported by grant 1804/16 from the Israel Science Foundation.
 This study makes use of data generated by the Wellcome Trust Case Control Consortium.
 A full list of the investigators who contributed to the generation of the data is available from www.wtccc.org.uk.
 Funding for the project was provided by the Wellcome Trust under award 076113.
 We thank Malka Gorfine for fruitful discussions.}